appodeal/appodeal-android-sdk/native/README.md

 > `NativeAdView` must contain either `NativeIconView` or `NativeMediaView`.
 The `titleView`, `callToActionView` and `providerView` has to be added in any cases.

-2. Set ids of all child views of `NativeAdView`.
+2. Set ids of all child views of `NativeAdView`:

 > You can do this either in the xml file of markdown (recommended way) or programmatically